 Dance Dance Revolution, often abbreviated to DDR and known as Dancing Stage in Europe, is a series of arcade rhythm action games produced by Konami.
 Initially introduced to Japanese arcades on the 21st of November 1998 as part of their Bemani franchise, Dance Dance Revolution was unique in how players used their feet to play the game.
-The newest Arcade version of Dance Dance Revolution is Dance Dance Revolution X (Also knowns as DDRX), which was released to Japanese arcades on the 24th of December 2008, and will most likely be released to American and European markets during the course of 2009.
-The Playstation 2 version of DDRX was released in America on the 16th of September 2008, and will be released in Japan on the 29th of January 2009.
+The latest arcade version is simply titled Dance Dance Revolution, although most players refer to it as Dance Dance Revolution 2014 due to its lack of subtitle.
+The last home version released was Dance Dance Revolution II in 2011.

 Dance Dance Revolution is typically played using four panels, arranged with panels pointing up, down, left and right on top of a 'dance platform'.
 The dance platform, a raised metal surface, there are two sets of panels to allow for either two players to play at once, or for advanced players to use both sets of panels.
 The player is shown a set of arrows near the top of a video screen that correspond to the respective arrow panels on the dance platform.
 Additional arrows rise from the bottom of the screen to meet these arrows, and when they pass over the top arrows, the player hits the corresponding panel with their feet.
 Points are awarded for how well timed the press is; the better the timing of the player, the more points they score.
 Timings are grouped together, and every time the player hits (Or misses) an arrow, the game gives the player a judgement level.
 These vary from 'Marvelous', the most accurate timing level that is only available in specific versions of DDR, to 'Perfect', 'Great', 'Good', 'Boo', 'Miss' and 'OK.
 Players also have a Dance Gauge, a form of life bar that decreases should they miss any arrows, and increases if they correctly hit other arrows.
 Should the Dance Gauge reach zero, the player either recieves an instant game over, or the machine waits until the end of the song where it ends the players game.
 This varies dependant on the game version, game mode or operator settings on the arcade machine itself.
 At the end of a song, the player is given a rating.
 The highest rating is a AAA, where, excluding versions of the game with the Marvelous timing level, the player has to get a Perfect rating for every step in the entire song.